NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 I called my oldest son and we had the most amazing conversation.
 I cried.
 I apologized for not having the tools to understand his ADHD.
 I had the most amazing conversations with my middle son with Brian. **LIFE CHANGING.** The meds didn't diminish who I am, they helped turn down the noise so I could be exactly who I am.
 Even at the end of the day, the noise is still turned down.
 I'm sleeping better.
 I've started taking courses, learning new things.

+The Autsitc side is front and center.
+Its no longer burried, in the shadows.
+Its no longer craving the quiet, the structure, the focus.
+Its got all of that. **I HAVE ALL OF THAT!!** I'm finding day by day that the burn out is disapating and I am recharging.
+That battery was beyond drained.
+Running on fumes.
+But now I'm gaining back that battery power.
+I'm able to keep things organized not just externally but internally.
+The noise, experiences and trauma, it's all organized in what I see as index card boxes.
+I can look at them, process and then put them the fuck away if I want to.
+I still can feel stress and disfunction but It doesnt consume me.
+Im able to enjoy my interests in ways I couldnt before.
+Before it was to help drown out the ADHD side of things.
+I've started investing in myself.
+Taking courses, learning new skills.
+I know my limits and when to call it a day.
+I can communicate my feelings better with my loved ones.
+Theres still a lot of growth to come not just as me but as a mother, a spouse and a friend.
+I cant wait to dive into all that irl and then document it here.

 And the Fibromyalgia flare ups?
 (Knocks on every piece of wood) I have not had one.
 I am at my baseline.
 The connection between the mind and body is remarkable.
 Dont get me wrong.
 I have had days where I am above my base line but I’m not stuck in bed, and they don't last for weeks.

 I’m **NOT** apologizing anymore.
 The noise is finally being turned down, and I’m the one with the microphone.